 Currently TS 26.501 defines data collection and reporting functionality for the AF-based Network Assistance feature.
 In Release 18, the attached CR0056 recently agreed at SA4#124 (Berlin) adds data collection and reporting functionality to TS 26.501 for the alternative form of Network Assistance, namely ANBR-based Network Assistance.

 In addition, clause 4.7.4 of TS 26.501, as amended by agreed CR0056, now defines the set of parameters (in the form of a collection of records) used by the Data Collection AF to expose information about invocations of Network Assistance to subscribing event consumers using the Naf_EventExposure service.
-These stage-2 parameter definitions are intended to be used to direct CT3 in populating clause 5.6.2.25 in TS 29.517 in place of the currently specified NetworkAssistanceSession data type.
-In completing this task, SA4 recommends reuse of the M5QoSSpecification data type specified in TS 26.512 to realise the Requested QoS parameters and Recommended QoS parameters defined in CR0056.
+These stage-2 parameter definitions are intended to be used to specify new stage-3 data types to be used in place of the NetworkAssistanceSession data type currently specified in clause 5.6.2.25 of TS 29.517.
+In completing this task, SA4 has discussed reusing the M5QoSSpecification data type specified in TS 26.512 to realise the Requested QoS parameters and Recommended QoS parameters defined in CR0056.

+SA4 proposes to define the required collection and record data types for exposure of 5G Media Streaming events in a new clause C.6 of TS 26.512 under the scope of its recently agreed stage-3 Work Item "5G Media Streaming protocols Phase 2" (5GMS_Pro_Ph2) and would like to ask CT3 whether it would be amenable to amending TS 29.517 to reference collection data types defined in TS 26.512.

 NOTE: Northbound exposure of 5G Media Streaming events via the NEF to Event Consumer AFs deployed outside the Trusted DN is also in scope per TS 26.531.

-Furthermore, SA4 has identified the need to replicate the parameters for event exposure in TS 26.501 Release 17 at a subsequent meeting, as well as providing similar stage-2 definitions for the remaining event types.
+Furthermore, SA4 has identified the need to replicate the stage-2 parameters for event exposure in TS 26.501 Release 17 at a subsequent meeting, as well as providing similar stage-2 definitions for the remaining event types.
+As a consequence, it is envisaged that any stage-3 changes to TS 26.512 and TS 29.517 in Release 18 will need to be replicated in Release 17.

 2 Actions